iqfareez/mpt-backup-api/README.md

 # mpt-backup-api

+# Announcement: This repo will be discountinued.
+Please visit the replacement repo [mpt-server](https://github.com/mptwaktusolat/mpt-server)

 **Attention** :exclamation: This API is meant to be used by the [Malaysia Prayer Time app](https://github.com/iqfareez/app_waktu_solat_malaysia) **as a backup** if JAKIM's API is unreachable.

 ## To run